Document Number C005802

 The responder sends the response message back to the initiator.

 SPI values are used as nonces in the key derivation procedure described below, their range should be large enough as a cryptographically significant parameter.
 The inventory of similar requirements is found in the annex "A. Summary of Security Critical Number Generation Requirements".
+Implementation note: the SPI fields are 16 bytes long.

 In the protocol chart below, the initiator message announces the initiator's